JassaRich/HospitalManagementDashboardReact/README.md

 # npm start

+---

+🙌 Credits <br>

-This project is based on the open-source template by Shoeb Tamboli.
+This project is based on the open-source template by <br>
-I customized it for my YouTube video tutorial on React + MUI Hospital Dashboard.
+Shoeb Tamboli → React-mui-Dashboard-Hospital <br>

+Customized and maintained by Ajay for YouTube tutorials and educational use.<br>

+📜 License <br>

+This project respects the original open-source license. <br>
+You are free to use and modify the code for learning and personal projects. <br>
+Please keep credits if you share or fork this repo.